andrtell/basic-vm/README.md

 ### Step 2

+Step 2 will be run as `agent`.

+You will be prompted for the `sudo` password you provided in step 1.

 Step 2 will install Podman and setup a Firewall on the remote machine.

-Step 2 will be run as the `agent` user.
-You will be prompted for the `sudo` password you provided in step 1.

 *Before you continue*